 We’re a flexible, fun workplace that still manages to do hard-core work.
 It’s not unusual for homemade baked goods or guacamole to show up at the “world headquarters” in Vilas Hall.

 Also, it’s awfully nice here in Madison, where we are routinely ranked among America’s most livable cities.
 The bike paths are numerous, the traffic is manageable, housing is relatively affordable with good public schools, plentiful farm produce and a city and countryside that are postcard pretty.
 Our office bar is the famed Memorial Union Terrace, overlooking Lake Mendota.

 To apply: Please send a cover letter, resume, a list of references and examples of your work to Executive Director Andy Hall at firstname.lastname@example.org.
 If you’d like to chat about the job before applying, contact Andy via email.
-He and other staff members will be available the week of June 10 while in Houston for meetings of the Institute for Nonprofit News and Investigative Reporters and Editors.

 The Wisconsin Center for Investigative Journalism embraces diversity and inclusiveness in its journalism, training activities, hiring practices and workplace operations.
 The complex issues we face as a society require respect for different viewpoints.
 Race, class, generation, gender and geography all affect point of view.
 Reflecting these differences in our reporting leads to better, more-nuanced stories and a better-informed community.